Ahren09/HOTHVI-Node/README.md

 const firebase = require("firebase/app");
 require('@firebase/database');
 ```
 Note that while we've required these dependencies, we haven't actually downloaded any of the firebase code we wish to use.
-To do this, run `npm install --save firebase` in your console.
+To do this, run `npm install --save firebase` in your console in the same directory level you ran the previous `npm install` command.

 Next, we need to include JavaScript code that connects our project to our online database.
 Let's continue the steps we followed on our account: